py3sourcesForAdministration/pydevlib/README.md

 Terms of use/License:

-    pylibap - Library and Helper to create new python programs with common structure
+    pydevlib - Library and Helper to create new python programs with common structure

     Copyright © 2020 Armin Poschmann